 For a computer experience like that on campus, you may wish to use a Windows 10 or Apple Mac computer.
 What you use your laptop for will determine which type and specification is most suitable for you - your course leaders will be able to advise if there are any recommended IT specifications for your course.

 If you do not have your own laptop, or need financial support to buy one for your studies, please check our BU Laptop Support Fund page for information.

 Using your own personal devices

 You should always update your personal devices with the latest software and operating systems.
 Out of date systems and software run the risk of being open to security threats and you may also be unable to use certain applications.
-Please see Page 10 of the Mobile Security Manual for details on how to do this.
+Please see our Bring Your Own Device Guide and page 10 of the Mobile Device Security Manual for details on how to do this.

 It's important that you know how to protect your own devices and personal information, so we've put together some useful links and guides which show you how to do this.
 Find out more about securing your device.

-AppsAnywhere is also available off campus on personal devices, as long it’s running Windows 10.
+AppsAnywhere is also available off campus on personal devices, as long as they are running Windows 10.
 Please see the AppsAnywhere section for more details.